The Norwood Theatre will reopen to the public this weekend after over two years of restorations.

 "It is our hope that visitors attending The Norwood Theatre from surrounding communities will enjoy all the Town Center has to offer and frequent the wonderful shops and restaurants," she said.
 "We are confident it will be a positive impact."

-During the theater opening, there will be a parking ban on both sides of Central St. between Nahatan and E. Cottage streets.
+During the theater opening, there will be a on both sides of Central St. between Nahatan and E. Cottage streets.

 What is your favorite memory of the Norwood Theatre?
 Tell us in the comments!